Health and Safety

 - Parents will only be allowed on-site with a prior appointment (exception for FS1 and FS2 parents when dropping off and collecting children from school).
 KS1 students will be escorted to classrooms by staff members.

-- All secondary students and parents/visitors must show EHTERAZ mobile app
+- All parents/visitors must show their green or vaccine status on the EHTERAZ mobile app

-- FS1 and FS2 parents must complete a declaration form if they wish to accompany their children on-site, as will parents of any secondary child without EHTERAZ.
+- FS1 and FS2 parents must complete a declaration form if they wish to accompany their children on-site.

-- All parents/visitors must sign the Trace and Track sheet at security
+- All parents/visitors must sign the Trace and Track sheet at the security.

-- Children will enter from the designated entry gate only (details to follow)
+- Children will enter from the designated entry gate only.

-- Children and staff can choose to wear masks in the classrooms
+- Primary children can choose to wear masks in the classrooms.

 - Everyone on site must use the hand sanitizers provided in classrooms and common areas.
 School cleaning staff will regularly sanitize all areas of the school.

-- There will not be any before school or after school care until at least Phase 3 at the earliest and only then with permission from the MoEHE.
+- There will not be any before school or after school care until at least Phase 3 at the earliest and only then with permission from the MoEHE and MoPH.

 An isolation room will be set up for anyone showing symptoms throughout the day- parents will be required to collect children asap if they are showing symptoms in school.